kwcityhk/hkupop-legco/README.md

 * Disclaimer and License

     I have no relationship with the programme or HKU related to this programme.
-There is no gurantee or expectataion of any correctness etc. on itis analysis.
+There is no gurantee or expectataion of any correctness etc. on its analysis.

     For the copyright of the data, you have to refer to hkupop.
 I just heard today (9 July 2016 in a seminar) from Mr Robert Chung they release the data for pubic use but do not mention the license.
 You can search for that web site for that information.